Ramuneid/1.2-Support-in-Lithuania/README.md

 DAX is also used to make report elements respond to user selections.

-For example, the selected-recipient measure uses `HASONEVALUE()`, `SELECTEDVALUE()`, `ISFILTERED()`, `VALUES()` and `CONCATENATEX()` to dynamically display either a single selected recipient, multiple selected recipients or a default label when no recipient filter is applied.
+For example, the selected-recipient measure uses `HASONEVALUE()`, `SELECTEDVALUE()`, `ISFILTERED()`, `VALUES()`, and `CONCATENATEX()` to dynamically display either a single selected recipient, multiple selected recipients, or a default label when no recipient filter is applied.

 This improves report navigation and helps users understand the filter context behind the displayed results.

 #### DAX Practices Applied

-The DAX layer follows several practices intended to keep the model clear, reusable and easier to maintain:
+The DAX layer follows several practices intended to keep the model clear, reusable, and maintainable:

 - **Dedicated measure table** to separate analytical calculations from source data
 - **Measure branching** so complex calculations reuse established base measures
 - **Variables (`VAR`)** to make multi-step calculations easier to read and debug
 - **`DIVIDE()`** for safe percentage and ratio calculations
-- **Explicit filter-context management** using `CALCULATE()`, `ALL()`, `ALLSELECTED()` and `REMOVEFILTERS()`
+- **Explicit filter-context management** using `CALCULATE()`, `ALL()`, `ALLSELECTED()`, and `REMOVEFILTERS()`
 - **Virtual tables** for dynamic ranking and distribution analysis
-- **Iterator functions** such as `SUMX()`, `MAXX()` and `MINX()` where row-by-row evaluation is required
+- **Iterator functions** such as `SUMX()`, `MAXX()`, and `MINX()` where row-by-row evaluation is required
 - **`BLANK()` handling** to avoid presenting misleading results when valid comparisons are unavailable
 - **Dynamic calculations** that respond to slicers and report selections rather than relying on static values

 Together, these measures turn the cleaned dataset into an analytical model capable of exploring not only how much support was distributed, but also **how concentrated that support was, how recipients compare with one another, and how support patterns changed over time**.

-### 7. Report Design and Interactivity
+### 6. Report Design and Interactivity

-Power BI visualisations were selected and adapted to make the report flexible and easy to explore.
+Power BI visualisations were selected and adapted to make the report clear, interactive, and easy to explore.

 The report includes:

-- Relevant charts and visuals
+- Charts and KPI visuals
 - Slicers
 - Tooltips
 - Drill-through pages
 - Interactive filtering
 - Yearly comparison views
+- Conditional formatting

+The report design aims to balance analytical detail with readability, allowing users to move from high-level trends to individual recipient-level information.

-### 8. Publishing
+### 7. Publishing

-The final report was published in Power BI Service and shared as a Power BI App.
+The final report is published through **Power BI Service** and shared as a **Power BI App**.

+This allows the completed report to be accessed independently from the Power BI Desktop development environment.

 ## Key Findings

-One of the main findings is that the **top 10 largest recipients** have grown over the five-year period, both in terms of:
+One of the main findings so far is that the **largest recipients have strengthened their position over the five-year period**, both in terms of:

 - The amount of support received
 - The number of people allocating support to them

 This suggests that visibility, recognition, and existing reach may play an important role in the competition for 1.2% support.

-Additional findings will be listed here:
+Additional findings will be added as the analysis is finalised.

-- Finding 1
-- Finding 2
-- Finding 3
-- Finding 4

 ## Project Status

-This project is currently in progress.
+This project is currently **in progress**.

-The next steps include:
+Next steps include:

-- Adding more findings
+- Finalising the analytical findings
 - Refining visualisations
 - Improving report interactivity
+- Adding final report screenshots
-- Publishing final screenshots or report links
+- Publishing the final Power BI report link
-- Updating this README with final conclusions
+- Updating the README with conclusions

 ## How to View the Report

-Power BI report link:
+Power BI report:

-`[Add your Power BI report or app link here]`
+`[Add Power BI report or app link here]`

 ## Author